aaronnorby/reduction/README.md

 ## `src/containers/App.jsx`

-Connects the main app to the Redux store and also binds one of the action creators so that it can be passed down to a child component without that child component being connected to Redux.
+Connects the main app to the Redux store and also binds action creators so that they can be passed down to a child component without that child component being connected to Redux.
 It does this with `bindActionCreators`, which allows for an action creator to be called and `dispatch` to the store without the component inside of which it is called needing to itself call `dispatch` on the action (the `dispatch` method is given to connected components).

 ## `src/components/ExampleComponent.jsx`

 A very simple component that includes a click handler to illustrate how an action creator passed down using `bindActionCreators` could be used.
+It also calls the stand-in async action on click.

 ## `src/styles/`